 - Garden Mum

-are fans of bright, indirect sunlight; spider plants will send out shoots with flowers that eventually grow into baby spider plants, which can be cut
+fans of bright, indirect sunlight; spider plants will send out shoots with flowers that eventually grow into baby spider plants, which can be cut and repotted

 - Spider Plant

-common foliage plants with long, wide leaves that are often variegated with lines of white, cream, or red.
-Just a warning: this plant is toxic to cats
+foliage plants with long, wide leaves that are often variegated with lines of white, cream, or red.
+Just a warning: this plant is toxic to cats and dogs.

-to grow, these indoor plants will flower for much of the summer.
-Just be aware that these flowers contribute some pollen and floral scents to the air,
+these indoor plants will flower for much of the summer.
+Just be aware that these flowers contribute some pollen and floral scents to the air, so you may

 - Peace Lily